 5.1.4 Interception within the Home and Visited Network

-The visited network shall intercept only those services that the visited network provides to the target subscriber.
+The visited network shall intercept only those services that the visited network provides to the target.
 Furthermore, the visited network shall not be required to intercept services executed by the home network.

 Based upon national regulations, services executed in the home network by a target who is roaming in a different network may be intercepted in the home network.